polyurichard/lectures/OOD/oo.md

 ./mvnw spring-boot:run -Dspring-boot.run.profiles=mongodb
 ```

 The Inversion of Control (IoC) container in Spring Boot will instantiate the corresponding object and inject it into the application.
 This automatic creation, configuration, and injection of dependencies is handled by the Spring Framework's IoC container.
-By outsourcing the creation and management of dependencies to the IoC container, your application components can remain focused on their core responsibilities, leading to cleaner and more maintainable code.
+By outsourcing the creation and management of dependencies to the IoC container,it allows developers to focus on the core functionality of their application rather than the details of object creation and management.Your application components can remain focused on their core responsibilities, leading to cleaner and more maintainable code.